dart-lab/manual/docs/hr.md

 If you want a hybrid working model you should discuss this with your live manager.

+## Working Abroad

+The University has published new guidance on working outside the UK, available here: [https://www.ed.ac.uk/human-resources/working-abroad/guidance-for-managers](https://www.ed.ac.uk/human-resources/working-abroad/guidance-for-managers "https://www.ed.ac.uk/human-resources/working-abroad/guidance-for-managers")

+The University now has a Working Abroad team who can provide a list of the requirements for each project.
+The PI needs to engage with the Working Abroad team as early as they can.
+Working abroad plans should be considered at the grant writing stage as staff working abroad can come with increased costs and tax liabilities.
+Sometimes the funders will cover these costs.

+ This is a [checklist for managers](https://www.ed.ac.uk/human-resources/working-abroad/guidance-for-managers/approval-process) who are being asked to approve a request to work abroad.

 ## The Voucher Reward Scheme

 _By Sue FW_